sec3-product/x-ray/docs/developer.md

 -  Native Binaries: Compiling the source code directly on your local machine for optimal performance.

-Both options require LLVM binaries compiled from source code.
-The general workflow is as follows:
+Both options require LLVM binaries that are compiled from source code.
+Please note that the precompiled versions of LLVM provided by the official LLVM project are not compatible with X-Ray and should not be used.

+> [!NOTE]
+> Our primary development and testing environment is based on the amd64 architecture, running Ubuntu 22.04 with LLVM 14.0.6.
+During the release process, we also generate an arm64 version.
+Other distributions or LLVM versions have not been directly tested, but we welcome patches and contributions for additional platform support.
+If you encounter issues or have specific needs, feel free to submit a PR or contact us.

+The general building workflow is as follows:

 1. Prepare LLVM artifacts: You can either build LLVM from source manually or use our provided prebuilt Docker images.